Overview

 Keep the schema as lean as possible; only include the necessary fields.

-Test with sample lead data in a sandbox environment to validate that the schema works properly.
+Test with sample lead data in a sandbox environment to validate that the schema works properly.- Verify client endpoint requirements to ensure all necessary fields are included in the lead submission.

 Troubleshooting